Court system of Canada: Administrative tribunals

 Appearing before some administrative tribunals may feel like appearing in court, but the tribunal's procedure is relatively less formal than that of a court, and more importantly, the rules of evidence are not as strictly observed, so that some evidence that would be inadmissible in a court hearing may be allowed in a tribunal hearing, if relevant to the proceeding.
 While relevant evidence is admissible, evidence which the adjudicator determines to have questionable reliability, or is otherwise questionable, is most likely to be afforded little or no weight.

-The presiding adjudicator is normally called "Mister/Madam Chair".
-As is the case in court, lawyers routinely appear in tribunals advocating matters for their clients.
+As with courts, lawyers routinely appear in tribunals as representatives of their clients.
 A person does not require a lawyer to appear before an administrative tribunal.
 Indeed, many of these tribunals are specifically designed to be more representative to unrepresented litigants than courts.
-Furthermore, some of these tribunals are part of a comprehensive dispute-resolution system, which may emphasize mediation rather than litigation.
+Some tribunals are part of a comprehensive dispute-resolution system, which may emphasize mediation rather than litigation.
 For example, provincial human rights commissions routinely use mediation to resolve many human rights complaints without the need for a hearing.

 What tribunals all have in common is that they are created by statute, their adjudicators are usually appointed by government, and they focus on very particular and specialized areas of law.
-Because some subject matters (e.g., immigration) fall within federal jurisdiction while others (e.g., liquor licensing and workers' compensation) in provincial jurisdiction, some tribunals are created by federal law while others are created by provincial law.
-There are both federal and provincial tribunals for some subject matters such as unionized labour and human rights.
+Because some subjects (e.g., immigration) fall within federal jurisdiction while others (e.g., liquor licensing and workers' compensation) are within provincial jurisdiction, some tribunals are created by federal law while others are created by provincial law.
+There are both federal and provincial tribunals for some subjects, such as unionized labour and human rights.

-Most importantly, from a lawyer's perspective, is the fact that the principle of stare decisis does not apply to tribunals.
+The principle of stare decisis does not apply to tribunals.
 In other words, a tribunal adjudicator could legally make a decision that differs from a past decision, on the same subject and issues, delivered by the highest court in the land.
 Because a tribunal is not bound by legal precedent, established by itself or by a reviewing court, a tribunal is not a court even though it performs an important adjudicative function and contributes to the development of law like a court would do.